ANSANJAY/Odigos-Strategic-Vision/README.md

 ---

 ## **Call to Action**

-This roadmap is more than just a plan; it’s a commitment to building the best possible version of Odigos.
-I am eager to work with the team to turn this vision into reality and make Odigos the leading choice for observability in cloud-native environments.
+I believe Odigos has the potential to lead the observability space, and I’m passionate about making that vision a reality.
+My experience as an eBPF engineer and Product Manager equips me to drive innovation, enhance user experience, and build a strong community around Odigos.

-I am keen to share more ideas, gather insights from the team, and collaboratively build the future of Odigos.
-I look forward to discussing these ideas further and demonstrating my passion for driving Odigos’ growth.
+I’m excited to collaborate with the team to bring these strategic ideas to life and make Odigos the go-to tool for developers and SREs.
+Let’s build the future of observability together!

 ---